Bus strategy needed, urges Committee

 A bus strategy to pull the sector out of decline has been called for by the Government’s Transport Committee.

-The downfall for buses is being caused by a lack of co-ordinated Government policy and squeezed funding for local authorities, according to the Committee.
+The downturn for buses is being caused by a lack of co-ordinated Government policy and squeezed funding for local authorities, according to the Committee.
 It observed most parts of England saw bus use fall and hundreds of bus routes have been withdrawn.

 The Committee urges the Government to set out clear ambitions for bus use and specific plans for how it will support local authorities to improve bus services and increase passenger numbers.
 It believes a single bus strategy, as for rail and road investment, would give a focus to funding, planning and work to improve air quality.